raouldeheer/Mylas/README.md

 # Mylas
-Mylas is a npm package to make the loading of data from fs easy and reliable.
+Mylas is a npm package to make the loading and storing of data from fs easy and reliable.